mavryk-network/taquito/website/versioned_docs/version-19.0.0/sapling.md

     println(`Fetching Alice balance in the shielded pool...`);
     return txViewer.getBalance();
   })
-  .then((balance) => println(`Alice's balance is ${balance.toString()} mutez`))
+  .then((balance) => println(`Alice's balance is ${balance.toString()} mumav`))
   .catch((error) => println(`Error: ${JSON.stringify(error, null, 2)}`));
 ```

 ## How to retrieve my transaction history?

 The `SaplingTransactionViewer` class exposes a method called `getIncomingAndOutgoingTransactions` which allows decrypting the transactions received and sent based on the viewing key.
-Information like the value in mutez, the memo or the payment address can be retrieved as well as if the input is spent for the incoming ones.
+Information like the value in mumav, the memo or the payment address can be retrieved as well as if the input is spent for the incoming ones.

 Example: